 Children under the age of 7 must be accompanied by a parent or guardian when using SWCPL computers.

-Printed items are 20 cents per page.
-Patrons must pay for ALL pages printed so it is strongly recommended patrons do a PRINT PREVIEW before printing.
+Printed items cost 20 cents per page.
+Patrons must pay for all pages printed so it is strongly recommended patrons review the Print Preview window before printing.

-SWCPL computers are not to be used to create, view, transmit, print, or otherwise distribute pornographic, obscene, sexually explicit, racist, sexist, or homophobic materials.
+SWCPL computers are not to be used for cyber-bullying or to create, view, transmit, print, or otherwise distribute pornographic, obscene, sexually explicit, racist, sexist, or homophobic materials.

 No user shall use SWCPL materials or equipment to mass distribute (or otherwise intrusively “broadcast”) any message over the Internet, including, but not limited to, advertising.